knpuniversity/symfony-bundle/knpu/integration-test.md

 this is really more of an integration test.
 Details.
 Anyways, in the `tests/` directory, create a new class called `FunctionalTest`.

-Make this extended the normal `TestCase` from PHPUnit, and add a `public function testServiceWiring()`.
+Make this extend the normal `TestCase` from PHPUnit, and add a `public function testServiceWiring()`.

 And here is where things get interesting.
 We basically want to initialize our bundle